Investing during market volatility

 Keep making contributions

 Even during a downturn, it’s important to continue building your retirement savings to help you stay on track with your long-term objectives.
-Investing during a downturn could mean that you invest when unit prices are low, so you’ll benefit if the prices rise later as a result of a rebounding market.
+Investing during a downturn could mean that you invest when unit prices are low, so you’ll benefit if the prices rise later due to a rebounding market.

 Minimise your withdrawals

-To help protect your retirement savings in a falling market, one important thing you can do is to minimise any withdrawals from your super or retirement income account.
-This means you can reduce the need to sell your investment assets and keep more of your money invested, giving the market time to recover.
+To help protect your retirement savings in a falling market, it's important you minimise any withdrawals from your super or retirement income account.
+This means you can reduce the need to sell your investment assets and keep more money invested, giving the market time to recover.

 If you’re retired or close to retiring, you might like to read our article for tips on how to manage your income payments in an uncertain market.